farazdagi/zevm/libs/test-runner/README.md

 - **Flexible configuration**: `-D` flags, `--` arguments, or environment variables
 - **Detailed statistics**: Shows passed, failed, ignored, leaked, and filtered counts

-## License

-This test runner can be used freely in any Zig project.

-## Contributing

-This test runner is designed to be simple and focused.
-If you want to add features:

-1. Keep the Rust-like output format
-2. Maintain backward compatibility with environment variable configuration
-3. Ensure colors work on all major terminals
-4. Keep dependencies minimal (standard library only)